actris-cloudnet/dataportal/docs/index.md

 ## General

-We provide a REST API for programmatical access to the metadata at the cloudnet data portal.
+We provide a HTTP REST API for programmatical access to the metadata at the cloudnet data portal.
 The API responds with JSON and can be accessed via the base URL `https://altocumulus.fmi.fi/api/`.
 Metadata can be queried via the following routes:

 ## Routes